 US Immigration Consequences of Mergers & Acquisitions

-When businesses are merged or acquired, or undergo any other form of restructuring, it is not uncommon for the immigration implications of mergers and acquisitions to be overlooked until after a deal has closed or restructuring is complete, even by seasoned attorneys.
+When businesses merge or are acquired, or undergo any other form of restructuring, it is not uncommon for the immigration implications of mergers and acquisitions to be overlooked until after a deal has closed or restructuring is complete, even by seasoned attorneys.
 Below we highlight some key immigration implications of mergers and acquisitions, from the potential impact on individual employees to the potential impact on the new employing entity.

 How can mergers and acquisitions impact individual migrant workers?